-Here at Tranio our mission is to provide you with all of the options to make your search for property in Barcelona run as smoothly as possible.
+Here at Tranio our mission is to provide you with all of the options to make your search for property for sale in Barcelona run as smoothly as possible.
 Below you can find listings to get your search underway right now.
-You can find more information about why investing in property is the right choice in the articles section of our website.
+You can find more information about why investing in property in Barcelona is the right choice in the articles section of our website.

 1. Why Barcelona is profitable in 2017

 PwC rates the Catalonian capital fifteenth in a rating of the most promising real estate destinations for investment.
-The rich heritage and culture of the city is not the only draw for investors looking to purchase property in Barcelona, with there being much to keep young and old entertained, and let us not forget Catalonian cuisine.
-Aside from these subjective reasons, Barcelona shows much promise from a perspective of profitability this year and beyond.
+The rich heritage and culture of the city is not the only draw for investors looking to buy property in Barcelona, with there being much to keep young and old entertained, and let us not forget Catalonian cuisine.
+Aside from these subjective reasons, property for sale in Barcelona shows much promise from a perspective of profitability this year and beyond.

 This can be put down to interest rates EU-wide being low, potential for price growth after the market having bottomed out, an excess of demand in relation to supply, rising numbers of tourists coming to the city and rising yields, in addition to that of rents.

-The low interest rates have done Barcelona well since the region’s market is stronger than any other in Spain and many believe Catalonia to be more developed than elsewhere in the country.
+The low interest rates have done property for sale in Barcelona well since the region’s market is stronger than any other in Spain and many believe Catalonia to be more developed than elsewhere in the country.
 With the EU base rate remaining at a negative value into 2017, there has never been a more attractive time to take advantage of low mortgage rates.

 Such mortgage rates in Spain are on offer for as low as 1.5% for Spanish residents and 2.5% for non-residents.
 This allure is compounded by loan to value being offered in sums up to 70% and 80% for residents and non-residents respectively.

 The promise that price growth is showing in the city is also one that experts have sat up and taken notice of.
-With the average property costing more in the Catalonian capital in comparison with the remainder of the country and the prices rising faster than elsewhere, the city’s real estate market has shown more resolve in riding out the economic crisis that dogged Spain from 2008 onwards.
+With the average property for sale in Barcelona costing more in comparison with the remainder of the country and the prices rising faster than elsewhere, the city’s real estate market has shown more resolve in riding out the economic crisis that dogged Spain from 2008 onwards.
 Property prices (in terms of price per square metre) Spain-wide fell 42% between the end of 2007 and the end of 2016, whilst in Barcelona the figure stood at 37% from the end of 2007 to quarter three 2013.
-After the third quarter of 2013, prices in the city rose 31% before the end of 2016 and during the first quarter of 2017 they rose another 19%.
+After the third quarter of 2013, prices of Barcelona property rose 31% before the end of 2016 and during the first quarter of 2017 they rose another 19%.

-As the rest of the Spanish market is only just beginning to catch up, Barcelona is shooting ahead and showing the nation how it is done.
+As the rest of the Spanish market is only just beginning to catch up, property for sale in Barcelona is shooting ahead and showing the nation how it is done.
 This is not to say, however, that the potential for further price rises has already been exhausted.

 Figures from the city council in Barcelona demonstrate that only one tenth of real estate transactions involve new-build properties.
 Not only is the volume of residential properties being sold showing a year-on-year increase — with transactions between quarter one and three of 2016 showing a 16% rise on the year before — but there has been 4% side in new-build real estate transactions.
 Furthermore, before 2013, the construction of properties exceeded that of off-plan purchases, however, after this period we can see a reverse of the trend.
 Statistics from the CBRE show that Barcelona is in need of 7,900 new properties each year, although there are fewer than 2,000 being built at this very moment.